 Testing will often provide the answers to many of the questions asked on this page.
 It allows the customer to see the technology first hand, and also allows the gauging company to address any unanticipated issues.
 It is a great way for the buyer to compare technologies and verify the claims of the manufacturer.

 SolveTech tests every customer application whenever possible, and it is a necessity when it comes to looking at a new application.
 We can sometimes determine the viability of a on line unit using a lab unit.
-We will often run samples in our lab on our PR2000 before declaring the technology viable.
+We will often run samples in our lab on our PR2000 before declaring the technology compatible.

 Durability is a big consideration for many customers.
 Often, the environment can be dusty, have big changes in temperature, and have operators who are less than delicate on the equipment.
 There should be design features to handle the conditions on or off the production line.